Top 4 Fiberglass Pool Problems and Solutions

 If you're considering the purchase of an inground fiberglass pool and have done any research on the web, you've probably encountered some discussion of the problems associated with fiberglass pools.

-Now we can share this information with you in the hopes that you'll never end up on one of those online swimming pool forums pleading for help.
+I share this information with you, hoping you'll never end up on one of those online swimming pool forums pleading for help.

 The most common fiberglass pool problems and solutions

-5. Leaks from plumbing settlement (solution: gravel backfill and The River Pools Way)
+- Leaks from plumbing settlement (solution: gravel backfill and proper installation techniques)

 Learn how River Pools fiberglass pools are made.